ahmedsza/video-analysis-with-gpt-4o/README.md

 # Video Analysis with GPT-4o

+# Update
+This repo was forked from https://github.com/Azure-Samples/video-analysis-with-gpt-4o and some changes
+1. Modified the code to change directory from temp to /temp
+2. Added ```bash RUN apt-get update && apt-get install -y python3-opencv``` to the docker file
+3. change the openai package dependency in requirements.txt to later version
+4. Added a deployapp.ps1 file to provision everything

+To get started open deployapp.ps1 and update the variables at the top of the file.
+Then run the script in powershell.

+# Original comments from the original repo
 The aim of this respo is to demonstrate the capabilities of GPT-4o to analyze and extract insights from a video file or a video url (e.g. Youtube)

 The steps to process a video are the following: